TMIS-Turbo/FNI-RL/README.md

 It should be noted that, based on development experience, if using a higher version of PyTorch to run code developed based on a lower version of PyTorch, it may be necessary to adjust the order of the loss function and its updated model parameter modules in the training algorithm.

+The required packages can be installed using

+	pip install -r requirements.txt